Fernando Álvarez (footballer, born 1925): Early life

 Fernando Giménez Alvarez was born on October 15, 1925 to Fernando García Alvarez Sr. and Adelina Acosta Giménez who were both Spanish immigrants in the Philippines.
 He had seven siblings although he and a brother were the only ones to live up to adulthood.

 Alvarez attended De La Salle College where he spent most of his studies and transferred to San Beda College shortly prior to the outbreak of World War II.
 After the war, he finished his studies at the University of the East.

 Military service

 During World War II he joined the Hukbalahap, a resistance group which fought against the Imperial Japanese occupiers.
 He also later served in the United States Army which later lead to him being given United States citizenship.
 He was part of the United States Merchant Marine until 1947 when he was honorably discharged from the organization.

 Football career

 As a player

 As a student, Alvarez played for San Beda College.
 He was also the captain of the Philippines national football team.

-In the club level, he was a mainstay of the Turbo Salvajes of the Manila Football League in the late 1940s which won the four of the first five league titles since the league's resumption in 1947.
+At the club level, he was a mainstay of the Turbo Salvajes of the Manila Football League in the late 1940s which won four of the first five league titles since the league's resumption in 1947.